Mohammed Shami: Bowling style

 Shami is a right-arm fast bowler who has the ability to move the ball off the seam and using swing, including reverse swing, to move the ball both ways.
 He has bowled persistently at around 141 km/h, with his highest bowling speed being 153.2 km/h against Australia during the 2014 series at MCG.

 According to ESPNcricinfo, the secret of Shami's success lies in his wrist with his run-up and action being quite smooth.
 Earlier he used to be accused of straying to leg once too often for searching wickets, but now he has shifted the line of attack to the left ever so slightly.
 As a result, when he bowls in the channel, he really does bowl in the channel.
 His wicket taking ability and bowling reverse swing make him one of the lethal bowlers of the world and which is why he has been described as 'unplayable' at times regardless of the formats.
+Recently, he became one of the fastest bowler of India to take 5 wickets in a match.

 Shami's ability of bowling yorkers continuously at much needed times has been discussed and praised by several former cricketers and critics.
 His wrist is firmly cocked at the point of delivery and his slightly split fingers come down so straight that the seam invariably comes out bolt upright.

 Outside cricket

-Shami's father and his three brothers all played cricket, with one brother, Mohammed Kaif, making his List A debut for Bengal in 2021.
+Shami's father and his three brothers all played cricket, with one brother, Mohammed Kaif (not to be confused with Mohammad Kaif), making his List A debut for Bengal in 2021.
 During the COVID-19 lockdown in India in 2020 Shami trained alongside his brother in their home village of Sahaspur.
 During the lockdown Shami and his family helped to provide food for people in their village.

 Shami married Hasin Jahan in 2014.
 The couple have one child.
-In 2020 Shami spoke about the impact that injuries and a string of allegations made by his wife had had on his mental health.
+In 2020 Shami spoke about the impact that injuries and a string of allegations made by his wife that have made on his mental health.
 He spoke of considering suicide on three occasions and credited his family with supporting him through the period.

+In November 2023, Shami rescued an accident victim on a hilly road near Nainital, earning the tag of 'Samaritan'.